Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 8. Ego Integrity vs. Despair (late adulthood)

-Erikson emphasized the interaction between biological, psychological, and social factors in shaping personality development.
+Erikson underscored the interplay between biological, psychological, and social factors in shaping personality development.

-Each stage presents unique challenges that, when successfully resolved, contribute to psychological growth and well-being.
+Each stage entails unique obstacles that, when adequately addressed, promote psychological advancement and well-being.

 A serene landscape with diverse natural elements and symbols of psychology, such as a brain, puzzle pieces, and a tree of knowledge

-Humanistic psychology emphasizes personal growth, self-actualization, and the inherent potential of individuals.
+Humanistic psychology places emphasis on personal development, self-actualization, and the inherent potential of individuals.

-Abraham Maslow’s theory proposes a hierarchy of human needs, ranging from basic physiological requirements to self-actualization.
+Abraham Maslow’s theory posits a hierarchy of human needs, ranging from fundamental physiological necessities to self-actualization.

 1. Physiological needs (food, water, sleep)